apaul2-bluefin/metagenome-antibiotic-genes/README.md

 # metagenome-antibiotic-genes
-Marine biofilms sampled from UUVs were analyzed for antagonistic traits.
+The metagenomes from marine biofilms sampled from UUVs were analyzed for antagonistic traits.
 The presence of antibiotic-producing genes and virulence factors was identified using the bioinformatics tool ABRicate.
+Input files for ABRicate should be FASTA-formatted bacterial genome or protein sequence files.
+Prokka can be used to generate .fna and other FASTA output files for downstream analysis & for ABRicate input files.